Vinelab/NeoEloquent/README.md

 ### Custom Node Labels

-You may specify the label(s) you wish to be used instead of the default generated.
+You may specify the label(s) you wish to be used instead of the default generated, they are also case sensitive so they will be stored as put here.

 ```php
 class User extends NeoEloquent {